Coherent-Partners/spark-ts-sdk/docs/folder.md

 - `ConflictError` when the folder name already exists.
 - `UnknownApiError` when the SDK failed to create the folder due to unknown reasons.

-> [!NOTE]
+> [!IMPORTANT]
-> If you are using API key as your authentication method, the API key needs to
+> If you are using API key as your authentication method, you should know that API keys
-> have permission to create a folder.
-Otherwise, you will get a `401 Unauthorized` error.
+> can't be used to create a folder unfortunately.
+You will get a `401 Unauthorized` error.
-> See [Authentication API](./authentication.md) for more information on how to set up feature
+> You should use one of the other methods.
-> permissions for API keys.
+> See [Authentication API](./authentication.md) for more information.

 ## Find folders by criteria